Back pain can be a factor in the later stages of breast cancer but is less likely to be an early sign of the disease.

 Finding the cause of back pain will determine the best treatment.

 If a person with a diagnosis of breast cancer starts to experience back pain, they should see their doctor who will be able to help.

-When they go for the visit, they should be ready to explain:
+When they go for the visit, they should be

 - how the pain feels, where it is, and how severe it is

 - what seems to make it better or worse

 - which medications they are already taking

 - changes in the body due to cancer